MachineKomi/MachineKomi/README.md

 - **Python, R, SQL, AWS SageMaker**: These are my primary tools for developing scalable and robust solutions in both my professional and personal projects.
 - **Gradio UI**: I use Gradio to make my applications more accessible and interactive, enhancing user engagement and usability.

-### 🚀 Highlighted Projects
-#### 1. **UK Electricity System Price Sim**
-This simulation models the UK electricity market, analyzing the impacts of environmental and economic factors on electricity pricing using Python and various data APIs.

-#### 2. **Libertas Odyssey (Procedural LLM JRPG)**
-This is a procedural, text-based JRPG that functions as a standalone executable.
-It leverages a locally-run LLM for dynamic, AI-driven storytelling and character interaction, enhancing the traditional RPG experience.

-#### 3. **❤.EXE (Procedural LLM Dating Sim)**
-This dating simulation game uses machine learning to dynamically adapt to player choices, effectively tracking and responding to relationship dynamics, making each gameplay experience unique.

-### 📝 Blog & Insights
-On my [Medium blog](https://medium.com/@JJackson3D), I share regular insights into my development processes, the latest advancements in AI, and how these technologies intersect with traditional game design.
-My writing aims to inform and inspire fellow developers and tech enthusiasts.

 ### 📫 Connect with Me
 - **Email**: [JJackson3D@gmail.com](mailto:JJackson3D@gmail.com)
 - **LinkedIn**: [Visit my Profile](https://linkedin.com/in/jjackson3d)
 - **GitHub**: [Follow my Projects](https://github.com/MachineKomi)

 #### If my projects catch your interest, feel free to star or fork them!

-#### NB - the board position above is Lee Sedol (B) vs AlphaGo (W) Game 4 of 5

 "Maybe mankind's purpose is not to worship God, but rather to create Him 🤖" - Frank Herbert